Business Banking Secured Loan T&Cs

 It’s your responsibility to keep us up-to-date about the performance of your business throughout the term of the contract.
-Unless we agree otherwise, you must provide us with:
+When requested, you must provide us with:

 - Your audited consolidated accounts: annually, within 180 days of the end of your financial year.

 - Your monthly management accounts: monthly, within 30 days of the end of each month.

 - Your tenancy schedule (where relevant): monthly, within 30 days of the end of each month.